-A monthly payment plan is available through TMS/Tuition Management Systems that allows fixed payments of annual college expenses over a twelve-month period, with the initial payment due April 15.
-The plan also guarantees payment of the current year's account in the event of the death of the enrolling parent.
-Complete information about the plan is available from the Student Financial Services Office upon request.
+A monthly payment plan is available through TMS/Tuition Management Systems that allows fixed payments of annual college expenses over eight to twelve-month periods.
+The plans begin on the fifteenth of each month in April and end in August.
+Enrollment can be done online at www.afford.com or by calling 1-888-463-6994.
+If interested complete information about the plan is available from the Student Financial Services Office.